mbaumer/us_hep_funding/docs/_states/TX.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  814  NSF MPS grants, totalling  $132,342,102.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+814 NSF MPS grants, totalling $132,342,102.00

                                   Amount ($)
 Institution
 UNIVERSITY OF TEXAS AT AUSTIN       28431729